 Approach: create a digital clone of your best specialists’ know-how

 Dr Robert Hardman, Consultant in Occupational Medicine at Workplace Health, Safety and Wellbeing, is a specialist who works on Hilary’s team.
-While the team was having manual conversations with staff members more vulnerable to COVID, Dr Hardman began talking to Rainbird about how automation and AI might help.
+While the team was having manual conversations with staff members more vulnerable to COVID, Dr Hardman began talking to Rainbird about how automation and explainable AI might help.

 In a typical occupational health assessment, Dr Hardman and his colleagues go through (broadly speaking) a few steps:

 - Conduct interviews with staff members (gather information)

 - Assess each staff member’s risk, based on their personal circumstances, government policy and clinical guidance (make a judgement)

 - Document the information gathered and judgment made, especially for future reference or subsequent assessments (record data)

 The Rainbird Decision Intelligence platform could help across all three steps, given:

 - It can interact with people using a conversational, chat-style interface to gather information

 - It can hold a model of an expert’s decision-making process and connect that model to data so it can automate decisions

 - It can automate the process of deciding which pieces of information to record, as well as where and how